davelukas/davelukas.net/writing.md

 Through this all I’ve come to view my children in a different light.
 My time spent with them is precious and I maximize it by putting away the phone and distractions and simply being with them.
 That’s all they want.
 They just want someone to be with them, play with them and see them for who they are.
 It’s as simple as that.
 All the credit in the world goes to Rachel Stafford at [Hands Free Mama](http://handsfreemama.com/) for this massive change in perspective.

 Not only has this change deepened my connection to my kids, but it helped me reframe not seeing my kids from a place of lacking to a place of opportunity.
 Yes the time I see my kids has massively reduced, but now I’m able to squeeze every ounce of the precious time with them into an opportunity for connection.
-It’s working.

 ####My Foundation####
 I’ve been asked a lot about how I’m able to handle the divorce and being away from my kids so well.
 I credit years of therapy and self development for creating a solid foundation within myself.
 So when the tornado of divorce and moving away from my kids hit, my house had a solid foundation to rely on.

 Yes this house shook.
 Yes it was scary.
 Yes things I held dear fell off the walls and broke.
 Yes it felt like the whole house would come crashing down and kill me.
 But it didn’t.
 I’m still standing.
 I’m still here talking to you about what I’ve gone through.
 And I’m relying on my solid foundation as I begin to build a new house.

 ####Connection####
-In the 15 months since I’ve become separated and moved out of my house I’ve deepened my writing skills, become a poet, reduced my marathon time by 45 minutes, ran a 50 mile ultramarathon, completed the GoRuck Challenge, and developed a meditation practice.
+In the 15 months since I’ve become separated and moved out of my house I’ve deepened my writing skills, become a poet, reduced my marathon time by 45 minutes, ran a 50 mile ultramarathon, ran a 31 mile ultramarathon, completed the GoRuck Challenge, and developed a meditation practice.
 And while those are all great, the aspect I’m most proud of is the connecting I’ve done with more people than I can count.

 It’s significant because for most of the time I was married I hid behind my wife and kids.
 My choices revolved around how my decisions would affect their happiness.
 Now having that option removed, I was left all alone.
 At first this loneliness ate me up.
 But little by little, I began connecting with people I would have never imagined.
 People who came into my life at precisely the right time and for just the right reasons to make an impact on me.
 There is no way I would have met them had I remained in my marriage.